-2015 \$ 2014 \$ Rendering of services from corporations of which certain directors have an interest 1,725 2,006
+2016 \$ 2015 \$ Rendering of services from corporation of which a director has an interest 2,241 1,725

 3B.
 Key management compensation:

 Key management personnel are the directors having authority and responsibility for planning, directing and controlling the activities of the entity, directly or indirectly.
 The directors did not receive any remuneration.